yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 ## Use Mutually Exclusive Validation Rules for Different Kinds of JWTs ## {#preventing-confusion}

+NOTE:  A goal of this BCP is to recommend specific best practices for new applications of JWTs to apply.
+The strategies listed below are some of the options available to these applications.
+The authors request input from the OAuth working group and other interested parties on which of these strategies or which combinations should be considered to be best practices in which contexts.
+Descriptions of other practical strategies not listed below are also solicited.

 <!-- I disagree with this text for several reasons.
 For one, this probably won't work for existing applications.
      It requires inventing a multiplicity of new MIME types that make semantic distinctions when there are no actual syntactic distinctions (what MIME types are meant for).